Want to Know How to Become a Grant Writer? Follow This Expert’s Tips

 Grant writing is the process of developing a detailed application for funding from a specific entity.

-I’d always been drawn to charity work, from Habitat for Humanity builds to alternative spring break trips in college, and to writing, so the combination seemed like a perfect fit for me.
+I’d always been drawn to charity work and to writing, so the combination seemed like a perfect fit for me.
 I researched new grant opportunities from local foundations, researched data and studies to back up my organization’s approach to changing the world, and captured the essence of our programs and why we deserved funding.

 It was hard work, and it still is.
 Only around 1 in 10 grant applications is accepted, even at bigger nonprofits that are household names.
 It’s a competitive arena, and the task has its share of frustrations.